 Dopamine dysfunction has been linked to several pathological disorders, such as autism, schizophrenia, Parkinson’s disease, attention deficit hyperactivity disorder (ADHD), psychoses involving delusions and paranoia, and a slew of addictions.

 There are so many complications some scientists argue that only highly trained professionals are capable of understanding how dopamine manipulates behavior.
-As you will see, that’s like insisting that driving a car requires a degree in engineering.
+As you will see, that’s like insisting that driving a car requires an engineering degree.

-Understanding how the go receptors work starts with an instructive five minute excerpt from a presentation given by Dr. Robert Sapolsky.
+Understanding how the go receptors work starts with an instructive five minute excerpt from a brilliant presentation.

 Once you grasp the relationship between dopamine and expectations of positive rewards (go pedals) you’re ready to extend your expertise to the aversive behavior (stop pedals) associated with unpleasant expectations.